franznoel/serverless-react-boilerplate/README.md

 │
-├── api/ - Public assets which will retain their original file names and folder structure │   ├── ProductModel.ts - Contains the Product functions to call │   └── products.ts - The product API functions used where each function represents one Lambda.
+├── api/ - Public assets which will retain their original file names and folder structure │   ├── ProductModel.ts - Contains the Product functions to call │   └── products.ts - The product API functions used where each function represents one Lambda using DynamoDB.
+│   └── sqlProducts.ts - The product API functions used where each function represents one Lambda using SQL.
 │
 ├── public/ - Public assets which will retain their original file names and folder structure │   ├── favicon.ico - Favicon
 │   └── manifest.json - Web page manifest
+│
+├── migrations/ - Migration files
+│   └── 20230221032202_product_table - Create/Drop a table namd product
 │
 ├── src/
 │   ├── browser/